 This is why food processors are the best automatic appliance for mincing and chopping fruits, vegetables, nuts, and herbs.

-But when it comes to juicing, food processors don’t readily produce the same consistency as the one made from real juicers.
+But when it comes to juicing, food processors don’t readily produce the same consistency in comparison to a centrifugal or masticating juicer.
 The continuous slicing of the food will create a puree-like texture, and not really a homogeneous liquid juice.

 You will need to strain the pulp from the juice after using a food processor to obtain a product that is more liquid and can easily be sipped.

 If you don’t want to filter it, you may add water to make it drinkable.
 It won’t eliminate the small chunks, which is actually beneficial if you’re up for the fiber.